Singapore: Sovereign City

 Epistemic status: Highly uncertain, asserted with ~40% confidence.
 Low enough that I didn’t publish this piece when I originally wrote it in May of 2016.
 But a recent first trip to Singapore reaffirmed the intuitions in here.
 Even if the argument is wrong, I think it’s wrong in interesting ways, and I want to start a conversation about it.
-Plus, since originally drafting this essay I now have the concept of “epistemic status" in my toolset (h/t Scott who got it from Gwern who to it from Muflax), so this seems like a great time to use it.
+Plus, since originally drafting this essay I now have the concept of "epistemic status" in my toolset (h/t Scott who got it from Gwern who got it from Muflax), so this seems like a great time to use it.

 Despite seemingly insurmountable challenges, Singapore has flourished over the last 50 years.
 Many countries look to Singapore as an alternative model to western-style governance, and even more import experiments after they have been tested in Singapore’s "sandbox".
 However, the international community has largely overlooked a key lesson from Singapore’s meteoric rise: its form as a city-state.

 Few expected Singapore to survive when it became an independent country in 1965.
 It was a tiny, impoverished island with a diverse population of recent immigrants.
 They had little shared history and no natural resources.
 Singapore had been colonized, occupied, and abused for over a century, and it was surrounded by hostile nations in a region succumbing to pressure by Communist forces.*

 Despite these seemingly insurmountable challenges, Singapore has flourished over the last 50 years.
 Here are just a few measures of the city-state’s success:

 - Singapore’s per capita GDP has skyrocketed from less than $500 in 1964 to over $52,960.
 Starting at a similar level as Mexico and South Africa, Singapore’s per capita GDP is now third highest among nations worldwide.

 - Unemployment is below 2%.